Simatwa/pytgpt-bot/README.md

 - `/total`: Shows the total number of chats available.
 This command provides an overview of the current chat data stored in the bot's database, helping administrators understand the volume of interactions the bot has had.

-- `/drop`: Clears the entire chat table.
+- `/drop`: Clears the entire chat table and bot logs.
 Similar to `/clear`, this command removes all data from the chat table in the database.
-It's a more drastic measure than `/clear`, as it completely wipes out all chat data.
+It's a more drastic measure than `/clear`, as it completely wipes out all chat data and current contents of log file.

 - `/sql`: Allows running SQL statements against the database.
 This command provides a way for administrators to directly interact with the bot's database using SQL queries.
 It's a powerful tool for managing and analyzing the bot's data but should be used with caution to avoid unintended data loss or corruption.